 Stormwater from urban areas delivers many pollutants to streams, lakes, and beaches – including pathogens, nutrients, sediment, and heavy metals.
-In cities with combined sewer systems, high stormwater flows can send untreated sewage into public waters.
+GI facilities filter pollutants collected in rain water prior to it flowing to local creeks, the delta, or bay.

 Green Infrastructure Examples

 GI provides the “ingredients” for solving urban and climatic challenges by building with nature.
 These practices include rain gardens, vegetated swales, green roofs, and porous pavements.
 GI also includes preserving or restoring natural areas, such as forests, stream buffers and wetlands, and reducing the size of paved surfaces.

 Green roofs (roofs with a vegetated surface and substrate) provide ecosystem services in urban areas, including improved stormwater management, better regulation of building temperatures, reduced urban heat-island effects, and increased urban wildlife habitat.